bnaucler/randomslide/CONTRIBUTING.md

-4       Title, pic, body text           What we already have in alpha 5       'Inspirational quote'           Soo much potential here 6       Picture with text               Theme can decide if text goes under, next to etc
+4       Title, pic, body text           What we already have in alpha 5       'Inspirational quote'           Soo much potential here 6       Picture with text               Theme can decide if text goes under, next to etc 7       Graph                           No good slideshow is complete without a graph
 ```

 # Image sizes